 Finally, in certain situations it can be extremely helpful to supplement with desiccate thyroid, which contains both the active thyroid T3 and the inactive T4.
 This can help to get your cells using glucose properly again, and improve your natural thyroid production over time.

 Action Steps & Ways To Boost Your Metabolism Naturally:

-- Eat plenty of carbohydrate, at least 1-2 grams per pound of bodyweight
+- Eat plenty of carbohydrates, at least one to two grams per pound of bodyweight.

-- Eat lots of fruits in order to get all the vitamins and minerals needed for proper metabolism
+- Eat lots of fruit in order to get all the vitamins and minerals needed for proper metabolism.

 - Consider supplementing with vitamin C and vitamin B1.

 - Consider supplementing with desiccated thyroid to get your natural thyroid production back on track.